rlunde/thing-a-day/README.md

 # thing-a-day
 A web API to provide periodic random selections of data for websites, tweets, etc.

-I've been meaning to do this for ever and ever, but never do.
-Hopefully I'll get it done.
+I've been meaning to do this for ever and ever, but never have, so far.
+Hopefully I'll get it done soon.
+It's funny how you can mean to do something fairly simple, and never get around to it, and then one day you just go "what the heck?" and you do it.

 The idea is that lots of people (not just me) want to make a semi-static site, or one that has static elements that change periodically.
 The best way to describe it may be